 GeneCards Summary for ID4 Gene

 ID4 (Inhibitor Of DNA Binding 4, Dominant Negative Helix-Loop-Helix Protein) is a Protein Coding gene.
-Diseases associated with ID4 include prostate cancer and oligoastrocytoma.
+Diseases associated with ID4 include oligoastrocytoma and acute leukemia.
 Among its related pathways are Signaling pathways regulating pluripotency of stem cells and TGF-beta signaling pathway (KEGG) and Id Signaling Pathway.
 GO annotations related to this gene include transcription corepressor activity and RNA polymerase II transcription factor binding.
 An important paralog of this gene is ID3.

 UniProtKB/Swiss-Prot for ID4 Gene